 A hallmark of St. Michaels University School is the thread of music and theatre that links the Junior, Middle and Senior school campuses.
-From youngest to oldest, each school puts on a musical performance at the McPherson Playhouse in downtown Victoria each year.
+From oldest to youngest, each school puts on a musical performance at the McPherson Playhouse in downtown Victoria each year.
 The Senior performance will drop in late February, followed by Middle School in early March and Junior School in June.
 We are excited to announce all three of these productions:

 - Senior School: The Prom (Feb.
 27 to Mar.
 1, 2025)